Chamber approved salary floor for nurses and health agents - Notícias

 New swimming pool safety rules were approved by the Chamber of Deputies through Bill 1162/07, transformed into Law 14,327/22.

-According to the text, the use of safety devices will be mandatory, especially against whirling and to prevent suction from imprisoning the person by the hair or by the feet or arms.
+According to the text, the use of safety devices will be mandatory, especially against vortexing and to prevent suction from imprisoning the person by the hair or by the feet or arms.

 The bill was authored by deputy Mario Heringer (PDT-MG) and stipulates warning sentences; traffic ticket; interdiction of the swimming pool or similar, when applicable, until the problem is resolved; or even revocation of authorization to operate in case of recurrence.